 A determination about what constitutes “minor” or “serious” prohibited conduct or harm will be made by the Director of Student Conduct & Community Standards or their designee.

 1. Letter Resolution.
 Students charged with minor prohibited conduct may, at the discretion of the Director, have the option of either accepting responsibility and a proposed outcome or going to an Administrative Review Meeting.
+A determination about what constitutes “minor” or “serious” prohibited conduct or harm will be made by the Director of Student Conduct & Community Standards or their designee.
+Factors considered in making this assessment include, but are not limited to, impact to the campus community, harm caused to individuals, and the magnitude of the response necessary to address the issue.

 2. Restorative Conference.
 Students who take responsibility for engaging in prohibited conduct that has caused minor harm (e.g., minor theft, property damage, community disruptions) may be offered the opportunity to participate in a restorative conference.
-These proceedings bring students who have caused harm together with harmed parties, community members, and co-facilitators to explore ways that the harm can be redressed.
+These proceedings bring students who have caused harm together with harmed parties, community members, and co-facilitators to explore ways that the harm can be redressed and mitigated.
 This process is voluntary for all parties.
 If the harmed party decides not to participate, the case may be referred to an Administrative Review Meeting, depending on the particular circumstances.
 If the responsible party decides not to participate, the case will be referred to an Administrative Review Meeting.
 More information about Restorative Conferences.

-3. Administrative Review Meeting.
+4. Administrative Review Meeting.
 A University administrator will meet one-on-one with respondents (and sometimes complainants and witnesses) to review matters involving prohibited conduct that do not involve possible separation from the University.
 Repeated offenses of any kind, however, may result in a determination that the matter should be resolved through higher-level disciplinary proceedings, for which separation from the University is a possible outcome.
 In general, matters involving undergraduates will be handled by designated Administrative Reviewers within Campus Life; matters involving graduate students will be handled by Administrative Reviewers from the Graduate School; and matters involving medical students will be handled by Administrative Reviewers from the Medical School.
 More information about Administrative Review Meetings

-4. Student Group Administrative Review Meeting.
+5. Student Group Administrative Review Meeting.
 Allegations of prohibited conduct by student groups will be resolved through Student Group Administrative Review Meetings conducted by administrators of the University.
 These meetings will be between one University administrator and the leader of the student group under review.
 More information about Student Group Meetings

 Disciplinary (higher-level resolutions)